Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/selecting.rst

 Selecting
 *********

-.. admonition:: Reference
-   :class: refbox

-   | Mode:     Edit Mode
-   | Panel:    :menuselection:`Bone` panel

 You can select and edit bones of armatures in *Edit Mode* and in *Pose Mode*.
 Here, we will see how to select bones in *Edit Mode*.
-Selecting bones in *Pose Mode* is similar to selecting in *Edit Mode* with a few specific differences that will be detailed in the :doc:`posing part </rigging/armatures/posing/editing>`.
+Selecting bones in *Pose Mode* is similar to selecting in *Edit Mode* with a few specific differences that will be detailed in the :doc:`posing part </rigging/armatures/posing/selecting>`.

 Similar to :doc:`vertices/edges selection </modeling/meshes/selecting/introduction>` in meshes, there are two ways to select whole bones in *Edit Mode*: